Basker12/Discord-bot-code/README.md

 if someone wishes to use my bots name (Weenur Pod) they must message me on Discord.

-I have completed everything i wanted to do with this bot.
-I wont be doing any more updates to it anymore.
+I have completed everything i wanted to do with this bot, i wont be doing anymore updates to the discord bot.

 My discord is: Basker#8607